Top

 If necessary, a judge may send a professional evaluator to conduct an investigation.

-If you are a non-custodial parent, you may have significant concerns about your ex-spouse relocating – as they would be taking your child with them.
+If you are a non-custodial parent, you may have significant concerns about your ex-spouse relocating – as they would be taking your children with them.
 Fortunately, there are ways in which you can petition for a modification before the move occurs.
-In doing so, you may increase your involvement in the arrangement, giving you more say in your child's relocation.
-The court has the power to deny the other parent's relocation requests, as well, so you should not hesitate to organize a case.
+Doing so may increase your involvement in the arrangement, giving you more say in your child's relocation.
+The court can also deny the other parent's relocation requests, so you should feel free to organize a case.

 At Charles E. Willmott, P.A., I have the credentials and experience to help you and your family make these important decisions concerning the protection of your child(ren).

-• I have more than nearly 30 years of experience helping clients with their custody issues and disputes.
+• I have more than nearly 30 years of experience helping clients with their family issues and disputes.

 • I was a former social investigator for the 4th judicial circuit and as Master of Florida Family Law Inn of Court.